google-marketing-solutions/product-return-predictor/README.md

     - `is_two_step_model`: A boolean flag indicating whether to use a two-step modeling approach.
 In a two-step model, a binary classifier first predicts if a refund will occur, and if so, a regression model then

+- **Optional Parameters**: These parameters offer further customization and are often required under specific conditions, as noted in their descriptions.
+    - `ml_training_table_name` (**needed for both training & prediction pipelines**): The name of the BigQuery table containing your preprocessed, ML-ready data for model training.
+This parameter is required when `use_ga4_data_for_feature_engineering` is False.
+If you are providing your own preprocessed data, specify the BigQuery table name here and make sure the table is under your GCP project and dataset (provided based on project_id, dataset_id) for your model.
+        - **[Important Note]**: ml_training_table_name needs to be preprocessed properly with columns that represent refund value, refund proportion and refund flag.
+    - `invalid_value_threshold_for_row_removal` (**training pipeline only parameter**): The threshold (as a proportion) for removing rows during data cleaning.
+If a row has a proportion of invalid (e.g., null) values exceeding this threshold, the entire row will be removed.
+Default Value: 0.5 (50%) Adjust this value based on your data quality and tolerance for missing data.
-    - `invalid_value_threshold_for_column_removal`: The threshold (as a
-      proportion) for removing columns during data cleaning.
+    - `invalid_value_threshold_for_column_removal`(**training pipeline only parameter**): The threshold (as a proportion) for removing columns during data cleaning.
 If a column has a proportion of invalid values exceeding this threshold, the entire column will be removed.
 Default Value: 0.95 (95%): Adjust this value based on your data quality.
 Columns with very high proportions of missing values might not be useful for modeling.
-    - `min_correlation_threshold_with_numeric_labels_for_feature_reduction`:
-      The minimum correlation threshold used for feature reduction.
+    - `min_correlation_threshold_with_numeric_labels_for_feature_reduction`(**training pipeline only parameter**): The minimum correlation threshold used for feature reduction.
 Features with a correlation below this threshold with the numeric target labels (e.g., refund_value, refund_proportion) might be removed to simplify the model and prevent overfitting.
 Default Value: 0.1.
 Adjust this value to control the aggressiveness of feature reduction based on correlation.
+    - `ml_prediction_table_name`(**prediction pipeline only parameter**): The name of the BigQuery table containing your preprocessed data for generating predictions.
+This parameter is required when `use_ga4_data_for_feature_engineering` is False.
+If you are providing your own data for prediction, specify the BigQuery table name here.
+        - **[Important Note]**: ml_prediction_table_name needs to be preprocessed properly with columns that represent refund value, refund proportion and refund flag.

 - **Step 4**: Create a `ProductReturnPredictor` instance called `product_return`
 with all the required parameters Use the predefined parameters above to create a `product_return` instance.
 For more details on the `ProductReturnPredictor` class, please refer to `product_return_predictor.py` module under `product_return_predictor/product_return_predictor` directory.

+#**The following steps are implemented for training pipeline:**

-- **Step 5**: Data Processing and Feature Engineering (`data_processing_feature_engineering`)
-  This step is where your raw data gets transformed into a format suitable for machine learning.
+- **Step 5**: Data Processing and Feature Engineering for training pipeline(`data_processing_feature_engineering`) This step is where your raw data gets transformed into a format suitable for machine learning.
 It involves several critical sub-steps, including data cleaning, feature creation (if using GA4 data), and preparing the data for model training or prediction.

   The `data_processing_feature_engineering` method handles the heavy lifting of preparing your data.
 It intelligently adapts its process based on whether you're using Google Analytics 4 (GA4) data as your source or providing your own preprocessed data.